 5. Place the second board next to the opening so the shorter ends touch, and pull the second piece as close as possible.

-6. For a snug fit, grab a small scrap piece of the flooring and fit it into the grooves of the last piece.
+6. For a snug fit, grab a small scrap piece of the decking and fit it into the grooves of the last piece.
 Place a block on the end of the scrap piece and knock it with a mallet a few times until it locks into place.
 Don't try to knock the wood directly, as it may damage the edge.
 If a piece is damaged, save it to use later as an end piece.

-7. Continue laying down the flooring in this manner.
+7. Continue laying down the decking in this manner.
 It's best not to have the seams line up, so stagger the rows.
 When you get to the end next to a wall, mark with a pencil how much floor space remains and cut the piece to the appropriate size.

-8. To lock the end piece into place, try using a smaller scrap piece of flooring.
+8. To lock the end piece into place, try using a smaller scrap piece of decking.
 If there isn't enough room in the gap to fit a tool, place a pry bar and pull it into place with the mallet.
 For any irregular corners, try cutting the flooring with a jigsaw.